Make-Magazine/makerfaire/wp-content/plugins/gravityview-datatables/README.md

 3. Follow the instructions

 ## Changelog ##

+### 2.0 on April 4, 2016 ###

+* Added: New Buttons extension to replace the deprecated TableTools export buttons (includes better PDF and Excel generated files)
+* Fixed: Overflow table when using the responsive extension
+* Fixed: "FixedColumns" properly scrolls the table header along with table content
+* Fixed: "Hide View data until search is performed" setting now works with DataTables
+* Fixed: When using Direct AJAX method on Views with file upload fields
+* Tweak: Scroller improvements by buffering more rows to allow a better scrolling experience
+* Fixed: Scroller now supports `rowHeight` setting
+* Fixed: Scroller "Loading" text box displayed on top of the scroll bar
+* Tweak: AJAX errors are shown in the browser console instead of sending alert
+* Tweak: Print button export format style
+* Updated: DataTables scripts and stylesheets
+* Added: Chinese translation (thanks Edi Weigh!)

+### 1.3.3 on January 25, 2016 ###
+* Fixed: Fields that aren't sortable won't show the sorting icon
+* Fixed: Search conflict between DataTables built-in search and the GravityView shortcode search parameters

+### 1.3.2 on January 20, 2016 ###
+* Added: Support for hiding empty fields when using the Responsive extension (only hides fields on the details rows)
+* Fixed: Direct AJAX for WordPress 4.4

+### 1.3.1 on August 7 ###
+* Fixed: Invalid JSON response alert

 ### 1.3 on June 23, 2015 ###
 * Added: Support for column widths (requires GravityView 1.9)